usgs/shakemap/doc_source/manual4_0/tg_installation.rst

 This file defines the GMPE sets that are available to be set in `model.conf`.
 These sets can be as simple as a single GMPE with a weight of 1.0.
-The GMPE sets can be selected directly in `model.conf`, or a new GMPE set is created by the **select** module, which combines multiple GMPE sets associated with specific tectonic environments to account for uncertainty in the tectonic classification (e.g., if an event is located near the boundary between active and stable regions).
+The GMPE sets can be selected directly from `model.conf`, or a the custom GMPE set created by the **select** module can be selected.

 modules.conf
 ------------

 Controls what GMPEs are available for constructing GMPE sets.
 Generally, this only needs to be edited if you wish to use a GMPE that is not currently imported.
 The GMPEs are imported from the `OpenQuake Engine <https://github.com/gem/oq-engine>`_ `hazardlib <https://github.com/gem/oq-engine/tree/master/openquake/hazardlib>`_ library.